Kirklees Autism Assessment Team – Who We Are

 • Assistant Psychologists

-Referrals to the team are made by Speech and Language Therapists, Paediatricians, SENCOs or Educational Psychologists.
+Referrals to the team can only be made by Speech and Language Therapists, Paediatricians, SENCOs or Educational Psychologists, by contacting the CAMHS neurodevelopmental team on 01484 343184 to book an appointment.

 What is Autism?